 The impact of crema on the customer experience has only lately been researched, focusings on how crema affects visual features, fragrances,e, and tastes.

-We’ll go through the Physico-chemical mechanisms and properties of crema production and stabilization in this chapter.
-We’ll also go through why it’s important to think about the elements of a good crema in a broader sense, encompassing the whole sensory experience.
+This chapter will review the Physicochemical mechanisms and properties of crema production and stabilization.
+We’ll also go through why it’s essential to think about the elements of a good crema in a broader sense, encompassing the whole sensory experience.